tjvantoll/articles/biometric/article.md

 }
 ```

-To see what this authentication setup looks like in action, let’s move on to the final step and add some code to tie everything together.
+To see what this authentication setup looks like in action, let’s move on to this article’s final step and add some code to tie everything together.

 <h2 id="step-3">Step #3: Tying in biometric auth</h2>